godaddy/breakdancer/README.md

 ## Support

-Breakdance is tested and works on both `web` and `react-native` platforms.
+Breakdancer is tested and works on both `web` and `react-native` platforms.
 Note that we don't specify `react-native` as a peer dependency in order to avoid dependency issues on pure `web` projects, so make sure you have `react-native` as a dependency.